achennu/microbenthos/docs/tutorials/tut02_reactions/tutorial.rst

                 Vmax: !unit 1.0 mmol/l/h
                 Km: &aero_Km !unit 1e-5 mol/l

-This specification states that thye respiration process at a rate of ``Vmax``.
+This specification states that the respiration process at a rate of ``Vmax``.
 Since respiration does not occur within the sediment grains but within the porespaces, we multiply it by ``porosity``, which is defined from the model domain.
 We want that the reaction occurs only in the sediment and not in the water column, so we use the variable ``sed_mask``.
 This